cycloptux/GiselleBot-Documentation/docs/source/modules/trivia.rst

 **This command only works on completed trivia games.**

 Exports the detailed info about a completed trivia into a ``.csv`` file.
 The file will contain the complete list of users who answered to the trivia game and the corresponding correctness (or incorrectness) for each question in the trivia.

+*This is the only way of having a full list of users.
+The top 5 users are shown in the trivia final results embed.*

 Permissions Needed
 ^^^^^^^^^^^^^^^^^^